 The beginning of virtual assistants accompanying us when online has already started, and Microsoft’s answer to competitors like Siri is Cortana.
 Some people refuse to talk to technology while others have understood the upside of saying a few words to get an answer.
 Having to talk will never be a great solution because it can disrupt others around you, but there’s definitely some place for virtual assistants moving forward.
 Like operating systems, you might prefer getting to know just the one virtual assistant instead of somewhat knowing them all.
 You’ll probably get a better experience that way.
 Recent Cortana updates have her able to understand speech a lot better than she could in the earlier days, but there will still be some differences in ability between voice assistants and you’ll take some time to adapt to them.
 The good thing about Windows owning Cortana is that you also get Cortana integration with the Microsoft Edge web browser as well.

 We wouldn’t say Microsoft nailed it with the Edge browser.
 There are still some things are that pretty annoying about it.
-The icon in the top left corner that shows you if a webpage is still loading or not is a good idea, but it also distorts the first-time bite of a site as well.
+The icon in the top left corner that shows you if a webpage is still loading or not is a good idea, but it also distorts the time to first byte of a site as well.
 The fonts also look similar to how they looked from Internet Explorer instead of a really clean look that Google Chrome offers.
 Some people may like that; others won’t.
 But overall, we think Microsoft Edge has incredible upside if you should choose to use it.
 We are starting to use it more as time goes on and might start using it for everything if it continues to offer advantages like the ones mentioned above.
 Our guess is that it probably will once Microsoft starts to try to take back what once theirs and become the owners of the world’s most used web browser again.
 They still own the most used operating system, so the ball is in their court.